AdityaRaj1440/Contact-Management-System/README.md

          -The delete_contact() function allows users to delete an existing contact by its name.
          -HTTP DELETE method is used.
          -Contact.query is used to find the contact by its name.
-         -ORM tool is then used to delte the identified contact.
+         -ORM tool is then used to delete the identified contact.
          -In case of any issues like deleting a contact not existing in the table, corresponding error messages will be provided.

 6. Dummy Values